 Carriage way or pavement width

-The paved portion or surface of the road for traffic movement without any restriction is called the carriageway.
+The paved part or surface of the road for traffic movement without any restriction is called the carriageway.
 The width of the carriageway/ pavement width depends on the number of traffic lanes.
 The number of lines is decided based on the type of road, service importance, and traffic density.

 The carriageway is divided into a single carriageway and a dual carriageway as shown in the figure.